BayanZug/shoppingStore/README.md

- •	An online store that allows the purchase of a variety of products.
+ •	An online store that allows the purchase of a variety of products.<br>
  •	Technologies used: HTML, CSS, JavaScript, Bootstrap, MySQL, Spring boot.